schacon/git-pulls/README.md

 Requirements
 ------------

 `git-pulls` assumes you're using an 'origin' remote.
-If you are not, simply add an 'origin' remote that points to the GitHub repository you want to check for pull requests.
+If you are not, either add an 'origin' remote that points to the GitHub repository you want to check for pull requests, or set the name of your remote via an environment variable, GIT_REMOTE.

 Private repositories
 --------------------